YellowJacketLinux/lfs-buildscripts/SECURE_DNS.md

 will not work on a network that blocks DoT queries.

-Honestly I just recommend desktop systems enforce DNSSEC but should avoid DoT and only use opportunistic DoT when if they really want to use it at all.
+Honestly I just recommend desktop systems enforce DNSSEC but should avoid DoT and only use opportunistic DoT when and if they really want to use it at all.

 Recursive DNS servers absolutely should use DoT when communicating with the authoritative DNS servers they query, however, even then it should be